philoSurfer/reason-mpk-mini-mk3/README.md

 Once installed, restart Reason and proceed to plugin your MPK Mini MK3 and mannualy add it via the settings

-# Insall for Windows (I need help with a windows script to install, as I do not have a windows machine to test on.PRs accepeted :)
+# Install for Windows - NOT WORKING
+I need help with a windows script to install, as I do not have a windows machine to test on.PRs accepeted

 # Contribution - Remote mapping